Israel Abrahams: Life and writings

 Abrahams collaborated with Claude Montefiore to write the book Aspects of Judaism, which was published in 1895.
 His chief works were Jewish Life in the Middle Ages (1896) and Chapters on Jewish Literature (1898).
 In 1889, he became joint editor of the Jewish Quarterly Review and helped materially to raise the prestige of the publication.
 He was a prolific contributor to periodical literature, and was especially well known for his articles on literary subjects, which appeared weekly in the Jewish Chronicle under the title of "Books and Bookmen."
 He also contributed to the Encyclopaedia Biblica (1903).

 In 1902, after teaching for several years at Jews' College, Abrahams succeeded Solomon Schechter, who was moving to New York to head the Jewish Theological Seminary of America, as reader in Talmudic and Rabbinic literature at the University of Cambridge.
-He received the honorary degree Master of Arts (MA) from the University in late May 1902.
+He received the honorary degree Master of Arts (MA) from the university in late May 1902.

 In 1914, he published A Companion to the Authorised Prayer Book, a helpful commentary on and supplement to the prayer book edited by Simeon Singer.
 Singer himself had intended to write such a work, but died before he had progressed very far.
 Revised editions appeared in 1922 and 1932.

 In 1922 he was invited to deliver the Schweich Lecture of the British Academy.
 The lectures were published under the title Campaigns in Palestine from Alexander the Great.

+Abrahams died on 6 October 1925, at the age of 66.
+He was cremated on 8 October, and memorial services were held on 11 October (at the Liberal Jewish Synagogue in the City of Westminster) and 21 October (at the Senate House in the University of Cambridge).
+The library of the Liberal Jewish Synagogue would later be named after him.